St. Lawrence University

 The overall strength of the Office of Admissions and Financial Aid division at St. Lawrence is an ethos of hard work and excellent service.
 The staff prides itself on treating each person as an individual.
 Embracing the highest ethical standards, the staff understands that it serves both St. Lawrence and individual students at the center of every decision.
 Over the years, the staff has continuously improved recruitment strategies and processing techniques.
 Admitted student surveys consistently rate the admissions and financial aid processes at St. Lawrence as intensely personal, sensitive, fair and authentic.
 Word-of-mouth testimonials among alumni, current students, current parents and college guidance professionals undergird the extraordinary growth in interest and appreciation of the St. Lawrence experience.

-THE COLLEGE: St. Lawrence University is a selective, national liberal arts college; in 2015, St. Lawrence accepted 46% of the students who applied.
-Enrolling just over 2,400 full-time undergraduate students, close to 99% of the students reside on campus.
-St. Lawrence was the first co-educational college in New York and the first to award baccalaureate degrees to women.
+THE UNIVERSITY: St. Lawrence University is a selective, national liberal arts college with strong market demand; for the Class entering in Fall 2017, St. Lawrence enrolled 700 first-year students, the largest class in St. Lawrence history.
+With over 2,400 full-time undergraduate students, some 99% of the students residing on campus, St. Lawrence has a commitment to its residential identity.
+St. Lawrence is the oldest continuing co-educational college in New York and the first to award baccalaureate degrees to women.
 Today 45% of the students are male, 55% are female.
-Students hail from 43 states and 51 countries from around the world.
+Students hail from 43 states and 51 countries.

 Students choose a major from among 36 different academic areas, or may design their own major, with another 39 options available for minors.
 St. Lawrence offers a First-Year Program that is one of the oldest living-learning programs in the country, helping students make successful transitions from high school to college, intellectually and socially, since 1987.
 Students live together and study in a team-taught FYP, developing the writing, speaking, and research skills needed for college.
 They continue to develop these skills in a spring First-Year Seminar.
 Recently, the Andrew W. Mellon Foundation awarded St. Lawrence a four-year grant totaling $800,000 to support the Sophomore Journeys program.